The default settings for creating a NanoId

 |

-AlphabetException, which not only surfaces an
+ArgumentOutOfRangeException, which surfaces details from an

-is shown in the following example:
+capturing a stack trace.
+This is shown in the following example:

 F#